 2018 is perhaps one of the most exciting times for civic engagement this country has witnessed in the past several decades.
 A fervent energy is sweeping across communities as people are encouraged to take action and engage with the local, state, and federal governments more than ever before.
-While politicians in the public eye are certainly receiving record-breaking feedback from constituents, government agencies — the quiet engines pushing our governments forward- remain largely absent from the conversation.
+While politicians in the public eye are certainly receiving record-breaking feedback from constituents, government agencies — the quiet engines pushing our governments forward and bringing govtech to the forefront.

 Agencies spanning from the federal Environmental Protection Agency to your local DMV are responsible for the creation and enforcement of regulations that govern how we live and operate.
 Their decisions are far-reaching, ranging from the definition of “plant-based” meat alternatives to the regulation of cryptocurrency, and have significant implications for our economic, social, and environmental well-being.
 Considering the tremendous responsibilities held by government agencies, it’s surprising that the rebirth of civic engagement has not equally translated to administrators and regulatory processes.
 Without a paradigm shift in the tools and systems for our public administrators, the surging tide of civic energy won’t be able to reach the shore of policy-making processes in government.